aws-samples/sample-envoy-ai-gateway-with-aws/README.md

 3.  **curl**: For testing API endpoints (installed by default on most systems).
 4.  **AWS CLI**: AWS command line interface.

 Note that we will leverage Amazon EKS service as the hosting platform for Envoy AI Gateway.
+Follow along the step by step instruction in the notebook for setup details.